Six Selected for 2022-23 LAF Fellowship for Innovation and Leadership

 - Michael Grove, Principal, Sasaki

-- Alpa Nawre, LAF Fellowship for Innovation and Leadership Alumnus / Assistant Professor of Landscape Architecture, University of Florida / Executive Director, Critical Places
+- Alpa Nawre, LAF Fellowship for Innovation and Leadership Alum / Assistant Professor of Landscape Architecture, University of Florida / Executive Director, Critical Places

 - Roberto Rovira, Chair of Landscape Architecture + Environmental and Urban Design at Florida International University